[?] Subscribe To This Site

 Tenerife information Tenerife on it's climate must be what most people know somehow.

-Tenerife's time zone is the same as London's while sharing same longitude (meridian).
+Tenerife's time zone is GMT which is the same as UK London's while sharing same longitude (meridian).

 Inhabitants:

-Facts on Tenerife information Tenerife are that a mixture of 1 million 200000 inhabitants made up by Europeans as well as Scandinavians, South Americans, Asians and Africans live on the island.
-This was published by the German Media of Tenerife in 2009.
+Facts on Tenerife information Tenerife are that a mixture of 898.680 inhabitants made up by Europeans as well as Scandinavians, South Americans, Asians and Africans live on the island.
+This was published by the German Media of Tenerife in 2013.

 Language:

-Spanish is main language but differing with its more melodious sound a little in words and pronunciation from High Spanish Castellano.
-Catalan and Valenciano is generally not heard.
+Spanish is the Tenerife's main language but, it differs a little in words and pronunciation from High Spanish Castellano.
+Catalan and Valenciano are generally not heard.

 Tenerife information Tenerife may report English as 2nd language in Tenerife south while German is predominant after Spanish in the north.

-The British community counts more than 45000 people most of which live in southern Tenerife with the town Adeje counting most of the wealthiest people on the island.
+The British community counts more than 45000 people most of which live in southern Tenerife with the town Arona of Adeje counting most of the wealthiest people on the island.

 British Consulate Tenerife:

-Find all official government information on the British Consulate Santa Cruz de Tenerife including its address here...
+Find official government information on the British Consulate Santa Cruz de Tenerife including its address here...

 There is a fairly large Indian trader community in the north of the island but, mainly in Puerto de la Cruz and Santa Cruz.